2026 federal poverty guidelines

 Premium tax credits for health insurance

-Another important use of the FPL is determining whether the health insurance you purchased through the federal or state-run marketplace is affordable and whether or not you're eligible for premium tax credits.
+Another important use of the FPGs is determining eligibility for Marketplace subsidies for individual health insurance.
+Depending on your income (and the affordability of any employer-sponsored health benefits), the health insurance you purchased through the federal or state-run marketplace may be eligible for premium tax credits.

-The ACA created premium tax credits to help individuals pay for their marketplace health insurance premiums, either as an advance credit each month or on their income tax returns.
+The ACA created premium tax credits to help individuals pay for their marketplace health insurance premiums.
+You can choose to receive an advance credit each month or a credit on your income tax returns.

 Other programs

-While determining eligibility for Medicaid and premium tax credits are the main two reasons the IRS and other agencies will use federal poverty guidelines, several other programs are available to low-income families that fall below a certain point on the FPL.
+Determining eligibility for Medicaid and premium tax credits are two primary reasons the IRS and other agencies will use federal poverty guidelines.
+However, several other programs are available to low-income families who fall below a certain point on the FPL.

 Here’s a list of programs you may qualify for depending on your income:

-• Supplemental Nutrition Assistance Program1 (SNAP): More commonly known as food stamps, SNAP provides eligible people with a benefits card to buy groceries.
-You may qualify for SNAP benefits if your gross monthly income is at or below 130% of the FPL, your net income is at or below the poverty line, and your assets fall below certain limits2.
+• Supplemental Nutrition Assistance Program (SNAP): More commonly known as food stamps or the Food Stamp Program, SNAP provides eligible people with a benefits card to buy groceries2.
+You may qualify for SNAP benefits if:

-• Children’s Health Insurance Program (CHIP)3: CHIP offers free or low-cost medical and dental care to uninsured children up to age 19 whose family income falls below a specific limit.
+• Children’s Health Insurance Program (CHIP): CHIP offers free or low-cost medical and dental care to uninsured children up to age 19 whose family income falls below a specific limit4.

-• Temporary Assistance for Needy Families (TANF)5: TANF programs provide cash assistance for a limited time to low-income families working toward self-sufficiency.
+• Temporary Assistance for Needy Families (TANF): TANF programs provide cash assistance for a limited time to low-income families working toward self-sufficiency6.

-• Head Start6: Head Start offers early childhood education, health nutrition, and parent involvement services for free or at a reduced cost.
+• Head Start: Head Start offers early childhood education, health services, nutrition support, and family engagement programs at no or low cost7.

-• National School Lunch Program7: The National School Lunch Program provides free or reduced-cost lunches to children in need—the program calculates reduced-price meals using 185% of FPL and free lunches using 130% FPL.
+• National School Lunch Program: The National School Lunch Program provides free or reduced-cost lunches to children in need—the program calculates reduced-price meals using 185% of FPG and free lunches using 130% FPL8.

-• Family Planning Services: Those with incomes below 100% of the FPL can access family planning and preventive services through the Title X Family Planning Program.
+• Family Planning Services: The Title X Family Planning Program allows those with incomes below 100% of the FPG to access family planning and preventive services.

-But, not every federal program uses the FPL to determine eligibility.
+However, not every federal program uses FPGs to determine eligibility.

-Some “major-means-tested programs” that don’t use the FPL include:
+Some “major-means-tested programs” that don’t use the FPGs include:

 • Supplemental Security Income (SSI)